+Auditor-General

+The Auditor-General is the auditor of Meridian Energy Captive Insurance Limited (the 'Company').
+The Auditor-General has appointed me, Mike Hoshek, using the staff and resources of Deloitte Limited, to carry out the audit of the financial statements of the Company on his behalf.

+Opinion

-Auditor-General The Auditor-General is the auditor of Meridian Energy Captive Insurance Limited (the 'Company').
-The Auditor- General has appointed me, Mike Hoshek, using the staff and resources of Deloitte Limited, to carry out the audit of the financial statements of the Company on his behalf.
-Opinion We have audited the financial statements of Meridian Energy Captive Insurance Limited (the 'Company') on pages 5 to 15, which comprise the balance sheet as at 30 June 2020, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
-In our opinion, the accompanying financial statements, present fairly, in all material respects, the financial position of the Company as at 30 June 2020, and its financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to International Financial Reporting Standards ('NZ IFRS') and International Financial Reporting Standards ('IFRS').
-Emphasis of Matter Without modifying our opinion, we draw attention to the disclosure about the impact of Covid-19 on the company as set out on page 8 of the financial statements.
-Basis for opinion We conducted our audit in accordance with the Auditor-General's Auditing Standards, which incorporate the Professional and Ethical Standards and the International Standards on Auditing (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board.
+We have audited the financial statements of Meridian Energy Captive Insurance Limited (the 'Company') on pages 5 to 16, which comprise the balance sheet as at 30 June 2023, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

+In our opinion, the accompanying financial statements, present fairly, in all material respects, the financial position of the Company as at 30 June 2023, and its financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to International Financial Reporting Standards ('NZ IFRS') and International Financial Reporting Standards ('IFRS').

+Basis for opinion

+We conducted our audit in accordance with the Auditor-General's Auditing Standards, which incorporate the Professional and Ethical Standards and the International Standards on Auditing (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board.
 Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
 We are independent of the Company in accordance with the Auditor-General's Auditing Standards, which incorporate Professional and Ethical Standard 1: International Code of Ethics for Assurance Practitioners issued by the New Zealand Auditing and Assurance Standards Board, and we have fulfilled our other ethical responsibilities in accordance with these requirements.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-In addition to the audit we have carried out an engagement on the Company's annual solvency return to the Reserve Bank of New Zealand, which is compatible with those independence requirements.
-Other than the audit and the other assurance engagement on the solvency return, we have no relationship or interests with the Company or any of its subsidiaries.
-Key audit matters We have determined that there are no key audit matters to communicate in our report.
-Other information The Directors are responsible on behalf of the Company for the other information.
+In addition to the audit, we have carried out an engagement on the Company's annual solvency return to the Reserve Bank of New Zealand, which is compatible with those independence requirements.
+Other than the audit and the other assurance engagement on the solvency return, we have no relationship or interests with the Company.

+Key audit matters

+We have determined that there are no key audit matters to communicate in our report.

+Other information

+The Directors are responsible on behalf of the Company for the other information.
 The other information comprises the information included on pages 1 to 4, and does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.

 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Deloitte.